Anvesh-ch/AnyLang_AI_Code_Writer/README.md

 ## License

-MIT License - see LICENSE file for details.
+This project is licensed under the MIT License.

 ## Support

-For issues and questions:
-- Create an issue on GitHub
+- **Issues**: Report bugs and feature requests on GitHub
-- Check the documentation in the app
-- Review the code examples in the assets folder
+- **Documentation**: Check the README and inline code comments
+- **API Keys**: Ensure your API keys are correctly set in the .env file

+## Changelog

+### Version 1.0.0
+- Initial release with core code generation features
+- Support for 40+ programming languages
+- Safe code execution for Python/SQL/Bash
+- Automatic API fallback between Groq and Gemini
+- Rate limit handling and user-friendly error messages